 These alcoholic blood disorders can have a serious impact on your life and overall health.
 Fortunately, abstinence from alcohol can help to reverse many of these effects as the body begins to regulate itself.
 However, for those struggling with alcohol abuse and addiction, cutting oneself off from drinking can be a difficult task.

-Reflections Recovery Center’s extended care inpatient programs can help men overcome their alcohol addiction, which will help reduce the risk of alcohol complications and get their lives back on track.
-With ongoing support from medical professionals and other men facing similar challenges, the active and structured lifestyle of Reflections Recovery Center can help move your life away from alcohol abuse and toward better health.
+Reflections Recovery Center’s extended care inpatient programs can help clients overcome their alcohol addiction, which will help reduce the risk of alcohol complications and get their lives back on track.
+With ongoing support from medical professionals and other people facing similar challenges, the active and structured lifestyle of Reflections Recovery Center can help move your life away from alcohol abuse and toward better health.

 For more information on how alcohol impacts your health, read about the connection between alcohol and low blood sugar: